 What Is The Use Of A Panty Liner?
 Why Do You Use It?

 Wondering about the panty liner use?
 Well, the answer is simple–for intimate hygiene and safety.
 Let’s understand this in detail by getting to know the five main functions of panty liners:

 Now that you know what is a panty liner, let us help you with its uses.
 Here goes the first one!
 Panty liners are thin pads that can help absorb sweat in the intimate area.
 They’re particularly useful during those hot, humid days when you simply can’t seem to stop perspiring.
 Using them can keep your genitals fresh and clean and make you feel comfier.

 They Soak Up Vaginal Discharge

 Folks, we all let out a small amount of vaginal discharge every day.
 It’s normal and nothing to worry about.
 However, it can make matters down there wet, moist, uncomfortable, and itchy.
 The extra moisture can also lead to a skin infection on your genital area.
-But wearing a panty liner can take care of your intimate safety woes by absorbing the vaginal discharge and keeping your pubic area clean.
+Another panty liner use is it can take care of your intimate safety woes by absorbing the vaginal discharge and keeping your pubic area clean.

 They Help You Deal With Urinary Incontinence

 Blame it on factors like vaginal childbirth, age, and hormonal changes, our pelvic floor muscles tend to get weaker as time passes.
 As a result, our ability to control our urine decreases and this can lead to occasional urine leaks–especially while laughing, jumping, or sneezing.
 Now, the best way to combat this issue is to practice kegel exercises to strengthen the pelvic muscles.
-But using a panty liner when they’re a work in progress can help absorb the leakages and keep you comfy.
+But panty liner use when they’re a work in progress helps to absorb the leakages and keeps you comfy.